italia/eudi-wallet-it-docs/docs/en/pid-data-model.rst

             -   **claims**.
       - `[OIDC.IDA.
 Section 5] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html#section-5>`_.

-The ``verification`` claim contain the information as sub claims regarding the identity proofing evidence during the issuing phase of the PID.
+Since the Italian PID is extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that enables the binding of the PID to a national trust framework, giving all the evidence of the identity proofing procedures, the ``verification`` claim contain the information as sub claims regarding the identity proofing evidence during the issuing phase of the PID.
 The ``claims`` parameter contains the user attributes claims.
 Some of these additional claims MAY be included in the Disclosures and MAY be selectively disclosed and they are given in the following tables that also specify whether a claim is selectively disclosable (SD) or not (NSD).

 The ``verification`` claim is a JSON structure with all the following mandatory sub-claims.